hazemm48/product-showcase-tailwind/README.md

 ```
 A new browser window should automatically open displaying the app.
 If it doesn't, navigate to [http://localhost:5174/](http://localhost:5174/) in your browser.

-Alternatively, you can visit the live website at this link: [Sales-box Task](https://sales-box-task.vercel.app).
+Alternatively, you can visit the live website at this link: [Product Showcase](https://product-showcase-tailwind.vercel.app).